 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-IN TRANSIT is a facility in the federal Bureau of Prisons (BOP) publishes the names of their inmates currently in one of their locations nationwide.
-Your search should start with the first locator to see if your loved one is there.
-You will need the offender's first and last name and it must be spelled exactly.
-If you have a nine-digit BOP Inmate ID number (xxxxx-xxx)
+IN TRANSIT is a facility in the federal Bureau of Prisons (BOP) that publishes the names of the inmates currently in one of their locations nationwide.
+To begin your search, simply input the exact first and last name of the individual you are looking for.
+Alternatively, if you possess an eight-digit BOP Inmate ID number (xxxxx-xxx), you can use that for quicker results.

 Federal facility visiting hours